haugene/docker-transmission-openvpn/docs/building-blocks.md

 When you start the container it is instructed to run a script to start OpenVPN.
 This is defined in [the Dockerfile](https://github.com/haugene/docker-transmission-openvpn/blob/master/Dockerfile).
-This script is responsible for doing initial setup and prepare what is needed for OpenVPN to run successfully.
+This script is responsible for doing initial setup and preparing what is needed for OpenVPN to run successfully.

 ## Starting OpenVPN